Polo G: 2018–2019: Beginnings, record deal, and Die a Legend

-2020–present: The Goat, Hall of Fame, and Only Dreamers Achieve Records
+2020–2021: The Goat, Hall of Fame, and Only Dreamers Achieve Records

 On February 14, 2020, Bartlett released the track "Go Stupid", with rappers Stunna 4 Vegas and NLE Choppa with featured production from Mike Will Made It and co-production from Tay Keith.
 "Go Stupid" became his second song on the Hot 100 (after "Pop Out"), peaking at number 60.

 Bartlett then released his second studio album, The Goat, on May 15, 2020.
 The album debuted at number two on the Billboard 200 and ten songs from the album hit the Hot 100, including "Flex" featuring Juice Wrld and "Be Something" featuring Lil Baby, peaking at numbers 30 and 57, respectively.
 The same month, he was featured alongside Lil Baby on "3 Headed Goat" by Lil Durk which peaked at number 43 on the Billboard Hot 100.

 In July, Bartlett was featured on Juice Wrld's posthumous album Legends Never Die on the song "Hate the Other Side".
-The song peaked at number 10 on the Billboard Hot 100, his first top-ten single and highest charting overall song.
+The song peaked at number 10 on the Billboard Hot 100, becoming his first top-ten single.
 On August 11, 2020, he was included on XXL's 2020 Freshman Class.
 Later that month, he released the music video for his single "Martin & Gina", which peaked at number 61 on the Billboard Hot 100.
 In September, he released the single "Epidemic", which peaked at 47 on the Billboard Hot 100.
 On October 30, 2020, he was featured on "The Code" by King Von off his debut album Welcome to O'Block.
 The song peaked at number 66 on the Billboard Hot 100 and charted in Canada.